noamgolani/pokedex/README.md

 - "The reveal" - when hovering over a toast the pokemon will reveal itself to the user.
 - Types - clicking on a pokemon's type will open a dropdown displaying all the pokemons with the same type.
 Clicking on a pokemon will add it to the page
 - Error alerts - if an error hapens the page will display an error at the right buttom of the screen.
 It will disapear after 5 seconds.
-- Autocomplete - when you start typing, you will be suggested with clickble pokemons containing your current search value.
+- **Autocomplete** - when you start typing, you will be suggested with clickble pokemons containing your current search value.
+(The suggestions data was stripped from [this site](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_National_Pok%C3%A9dex_number) using RegEx.

 ### Built as part of the Cyber4s course.